English & Maths Level 2

 If you would like to apply to become a Police Constable apprentice but are unable to evidence your qualifications, you should first speak to your school or examination board about obtaining new certificates as proof of attainment.

-If you do not have level 2 functional skills or GCSE Maths and/or English, you can obtain these by approaching a functional skills training provider to find out what courses they are running which will allow you to attend training sessions (face to face or online), take the exam and then be in a position to continue with your application to the PCDA apprenticeship.
+If you do not have level 2 Functional Skills or GCSE Maths and/or English (grades A-C/9-4), you can obtain these by approaching a college or training provider to find out what courses they are running which will allow you to attend training sessions (face to face or online), take the exam and then be in a position to continue with your application to the PCDA apprenticeship.

-Within the Thames Valley region there are a number of local Further Education colleges that run regular courses.
-There are also some that offer learning online (the exam will need to be invigilated at a training centre).
+Within the Thames Valley region there are a number of local Further Education colleges that run courses.
+There are also private training providers that offer learning online (the exam will need to be invigilated at a training centre).